rollerozxa/voxelmanip-wiki/pages/Raycast.md

 Raycasts do not emit "nothing" pointed things.

 ## `minetest.line_of_sight(pos1, pos2)`
 Checks whether any non-air node is blocking the line of sight between two positions.

 You may use this to determine e.g. whether a target would be visible to a mob.
 Raycasts will often be preferable since they provide more fine-grained control (objects, liquids, looping over possibly blocking things in the line of sight).

-### Arguments
+**Arguments:**
 - `pos1` - `{type-vector}`: Starting position of the line ("segment") of sight
 - `pos2` - `{type-vector}`: Ending position of the line ("segment") of sight

-### Returns
+**Returns:**
 - `free_sight` - `{type-bool}`: Whether any node is blocking the sight
 - `pos` - `{type-vector}`: Position of the "first" node (the node closest to `pos1`) blocking the sight (only returned if `free_sight` is `false`)

 ## `Raycast(from_pos, to_pos, include_objects, include_liquid_nodes)`
 Creates a raycast object; OOP-constructor-style alias for `minetest.raycast`.

 IMPORTANT: [Raycasts work on selection-, not collision boxes, making them coherent with player pointing but not physics (collisions) unless selection- and collision boxes are identical.](https://github.com/minetest/minetest/issues/12673)